Women in Leadership series

 This series addresses the identified necessity for visible role models, through guest speakers and training.

-The Women in Leadership series also strengthens the mission and vision of the School of Business and Law, by supporting both inclusion and thought-leadership.
+The Women in Leadership series also strengthens the School of Business and Law’s mission and vision by supporting both inclusion and thought-leadership.
 It places diversity at its heart and welcomes all students and staff to benefit from inspirational speakers and training.

 Women in Leadership events